Lecture 2: Introduction to Learning, Regression

 CS/Algorithmic Perspective

 Learning is often presented as an algorithm for producing a prediction rule \(\hat f\) from data \(\mathcal{D}\).
-This algorithm consist of 6 steps, which we will examine in the context of linear regression:
+This algorithm consists of 6 steps, which we will examine in the context of linear regression:

 1. Train/val/test split: Divide data into training and testing sets